JetBrains/godot-support/gdscript/README.md

 [Marketplace page](https://plugins.jetbrains.com/plugin/20123-gdscript)

-## Help wanted with

-- Debugger - if there is any miracle worker, I'd love to get some help with implementing debugger within this plugin.
-JetBrains still lacks any documentation (for many years it still "Available soon") but I haven't found out any for GodotEngine as well apart from adding --remote-debug with port.
-Is there any API overview of what GodotEngine sends/expects?

 ## Update 12.2.2024

 With latest version 2.2.0 there's an update for TscnFiles -> highlighting possible via TextMate plugin,